Dr. Tony Hill: Personality

-In the TV series, Tony has admitted to having Asperger's syndrome as well as being socially inept.
-He draws his satisfaction in life from analysing and understanding damaged minds, something that he often fears has affected him deeply – he refers to this in the novels as his attempts at "passing for human."
+In the TV series, Tony has admitted to having Asperger syndrome as well as being socially inept.
+He draws his satisfaction in life from analysing and understanding damaged minds, something that he often fears has affected him deeply – he refers to this in the novels as his attempts at "passing for human".
 There are numerous references in both TV and book canon to the spectre of his past and how he fears it leaves little distinction between him and the psychopaths he profiles.
 It appears that many of his ongoing issues and feelings of inadequacy can be traced to the negativity of his childhood and his early sexual experiences.

 Tony often experiences vivid visions of the murdered victims during his cases, which he usually ignores, or at least never brings up when he sees them while surrounded by other people.
 Both in the books and the TV series.
 Tony is also seen talking to these visions in an attempt to understand the crimes, and sometimes is even seen acting out the murders in his mind, anything from imagining stabbing a housewife to death in Sharp Compassion to beating and shooting a young man in the head in From the Defeated.
 The question as to whether this is evidence of Tony's holistic genius in trying to understand the killer's motive or rather a more sinister psychological disturbance in his mind is left open to debate.

 TV series

 The first episode of the television series Wire in the Blood, The Mermaids Singing, was broadcast on 14 November 2002 and co-starred Hermione Norris as Carol Jordan.
 Norris remained until series 4.
-Thereafter, the lead detective working with Hill was D.I.
-Alex Fielding, an ambitious single mother played by Simone Lahbib.
+Thereafter, the lead detective working with Hill was DI Alex Fielding, an ambitious single mother played by Simone Lahbib.